-A key limitation is the factorized model: if unmasked, individual tokens are updated independently given a noise sequence, which discards joint structure.
-The effect is magnified in the few-step regime, where independent per-token decisions can combine into jointly inconsistent outputs \citep{liu2025discretecopuladiffusion}.
+A key limitation in this context is the use of a factored model: given the noise sequence, the distributions of masked tokens are modeled independently of each other, entirely discarding joint structure.
+This effect is all the more severe in the few-step regime, where independent per-token decisions can combine into jointly inconsistent outputs \citep{liu2025discretecopuladiffusion}.
+This leads to an incompressible tradeoff: efficient sampling encourages unmasking many tokens per step, but per-token factorization becomes less reliable as this number grows.
 Predictor–corrector samplers and tailored unmasking schedules help but do not fully address this sensitivity \citep{wang2025remaskingdiscretediffusionmodels, gat2024discreteflowmatching, liu2025thinkgeneratediscretediffusion, shi2024simplified, pham2025discrete}.
 In continuous diffusion, denoising is soft and reversible, allowing errors to amortize, whereas unveiling a token in masked discrete diffusion is a hard commitment.
-A softer auxiliary signal may mitigate this rigidity and stabilize training \citep{sahoo2025diffusionduality}.

-\paragraph{Our approach.} We augment masked discrete diffusion with a continuous latent channel that carries cross-token information and supplies a softer learning and inference signal.
-Concretely, we introduce \emph{Latent Discrete Diffusion Models} (LDDMs), which couple a masked discrete diffusion over tokens with a continuous diffusion over latent embeddings.
-Latents can be obtained from a pre-trained encoder or via a custom encoder trained to be highly informative for conditional reconstruction, improving coherence when many tokens are unmasked simultaneously.
+\paragraph{Our approach.} We augment masked discrete diffusion with a separate latent channel, which carries cross-token information and supplies a secondary learning and inference signal.
+Concretely, we introduce \emph{Latent-Augmented Discrete Diffusion} models (LADD), which couple a masked discrete diffusion over tokens with a diffusion over latent embeddings.
+Latents can be obtained from a pre-trained encoder, or via a custom encoder trained end to end, and ultimately improve coherence when many tokens are unmasked simultaneously.

-We instantiate two core variants. \textbf{FUJI}-LDDMs perform \textbf{FU}lly \textbf{J}o\textbf{I}nt denoising in both channels, co-evolving tokens and latents at each step. \textbf{SEQ}-LDDMs perform \textbf{SEQ}uential denoising, resolving the latent first and then conditioning the entire discrete chain on it, akin in spirit to \citet{xu2024discodiff} but with modalities reversed.
-For both FUJI and SEQ we derive principled ELBO objectives and discuss design choices (e.g., loss weighting, schedules).
+We instantiate two core variants of this general latent augmentation framework.
+We explore \textbf{Co-LADD}, which exploit \textbf{Co}ntinuous latent embeddings, and \textbf{Di-LADD}, which exploit \textbf{Di}screte latent tokens.
+On top of these core model choices, we explore a joint process strategy, where tokens and latents are jointly co-evolving at each step, and a sequential process strategy, where the model produces clean latents first, and then conditions token denoising on them, akin in spirit to \citet{xu2024discodiff}.
+We derive ELBO-style objectives and discuss practical design choices that make each variant deployable.